Working With Wordpad

 - Click on save as

-- In the dialog box that appears, select where you want to save your file, you can save it on the desktop or in my document (usually the default location)
+- In the dialogue box that appears, select where you want to save your file, you can save it on the desktop or in my document (usually the default location)

-- At the bottom of the dialog box, indicate the name of the file and then click on save.
+- At the bottom of the dialogue box, indicate the name of the file and then click on save.

 Formatting WordPad Document